sugaryourcoffee/sycersion/README.md

     $ sycersion --init

-Set the version with pre-release
+Set the version with a pre-release

     $ sycersion --set 0.1.1-beta.1.0